freebsd/freebsd-quarterly/2020q2/FreshPorts.md

 to transform GIT commit entries into XML digestible by FreshPorts.
 This was a huge step foward for the effort.

-The next step inslude:
+The next step include:

-* incorporate that script the automated processes of FreshPorts
+* incorporate a that script the automated processes of FreshPorts
 * migrate to new test & stage versions of FreshPorts
 * test
 * get ready for prod